 For example, on their website, a search for “Fortnite” shows a list of over two dozen colleges and universities seeking students with this gaming expertise.

-Also, NACE members hold a national conference each July (since 2016) where they feature sessions and workshops to benefit the eSports programs, both existing and future.
+Likewise, NACE members hold a national conference each July (since 2016) where they feature sessions and workshops to benefit the eSports programs, both existing and future.

-What Kind of Colleges Offer eSports Scholarships?
+What Kind of Colleges Offer Esports Scholarships?

-Who Would Want an eSports Scholarship?
+Who Would Want an Esports Scholarship?

-Almost anyone who is an avid gamer may be interested in competing in eSports at the college level, but there are other cases where this could be a student’s best chance at scoring a scholarship.
+Almost anyone who is an avid gamer may be interested in competing in Esports at the college level, but there are other cases where this could be a student’s best chance at scoring a scholarship.
 As we all know, not everyone can be a star athlete, or be in the top ten percent of their class, academically.
 There are academic scholarships as well as science scholarships and scholarships for all kinds of sports.

-What about students who are “average”, who never made the team in high school sports, or students with physical limitations, preventing them from any type of athletic competition?
+Finally, what about students who are “average”, who never made the team in high school sports, or students with physical limitations, preventing them from any type of athletic competition?
 Thankfully, most of these students can play video games, and many can compete in high school, college, and in both the local and even national stage.
 So maybe parents, instead of saying “TURN OFF THOSE VIDEO GAMES!”, should be saying “GO TO THE ESPORTS CAVE AND PLAY THOSE VIDEO GAMES, YOUR COLLEGE SCHOLARSHIP DEPENDS ON IT!”

 Find some events to practice your skills HERE!